bdionne/indexer/Readme.md

 And with luck you see these <a href="http://gist.github.com/247784">messages</a>.

-It takes a checkpoint after indexing every n docs, so you can stop() and then call indexer:start("biomedgt") again and it resumes.
+It takes a checkpoint after indexing every n docs, so you can call:

+    indexer:stop("biomedgt")

+and then:

+    indexer:start("biomedgt") again and it resumes.
+Note that it actually first schedules the stop so that any existing operations can finish.
 What gets indexed is all the values in the docs but not the keys or _xxx fields.
 After the db is indexed it start polling for changes every 60 seconds.
 If new documents are inserted or changed it indexes those and updates the indices appropriately.

+## Still quite buggy

 Since everything needed to support indexing is in a couchdb db, one can just delete the "db_name-idx" database to start over